 Hopefully this guide got you started and now you’d like to learn more.
 OpenCL programming requires a lot of knowledge about the OpenCL model, devices and specifics of parallel computations.
 The best beginner’s guide, in my opinion, is the OpenCL in Action book.
 I expect to build a comprehensive base of articles and references for exploring this topic, so please check the All Guides page from time to time.
-Of course, you should also check the ClojureCL API for specific details, and feel free to take a gander at the source while you are there.
+Of course, you should also check the ClojureCL API for specific details, and feel free to take a glance at the source while you are there.

 Tell Us What You Think!